yaron-E92/events/docs/networking/resilient-tcp.md

 ## Persistent Outbox Artifacts

-Every `ResilientSessionClient` writes its queued events to an on-disk outbox located at:
+Every `ResilientCompositSessionConnection` writes its queued events to an on-disk outbox located at:

 ```
 <AppContext.BaseDirectory>/outbox.json